stephansama/actions/.github/pull_request_template.md

 - [ ] The branch is pointing to `main`
 - [ ] ESLint hasn't reported any issues.
 - [ ] All unit tests pass
+- [ ] Any new actions have an accompanying test and example workflows